Our CBD clinic will be relocated to our Box Hill clinic from 28 May 2026. Learn more.

 Dr Suzanne Pearson

 Dr Suzanne Pearson (she/her) is a General Practitioner and Senior Medical Educator who brings her enthusiasm for education and training to health professionals.
 She is a Fellow of the Royal Australian College of General Practitioners and has a Graduate Certificate in Clinical Teaching.
-Suzanne coordinates the Family Planning Alliance Australia's National Certificate in Reproductive and Sexual Health for Doctors course and Implanon NXT training.
+Suzanne coordinates the Sexual and Reproductive Health Australia National Certificate for Doctors course and Implanon NXT training.
 Suzanne has authored articles, such as "LARC: New evidence to guide clinical practice," published in the RACGP's Australian Journal of General Practice.

 Dr Kate Robertson